raptopox/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766.19
 ```

 We can now see that the values for the mean in the processed data frame `dataNoNA` is the same as in the original data frame `data`, and this is because we chose to replace `NA` values with the mean.
-On the other hand, the median is different.
+On the other hand, the median is different from the case where `NA`'s where not taken into account.

 ## Are there differences in activity patterns between weekdays and weekends?